k21971/NerfHack/README.md

 ---

 ### **Create Meaningful Resource Scarcity**
 Players should always feel that their resources are valuable and must be managed wisely.
-Excessive resources are quells in many ways.
+Excessive resources are quelled in many ways.

 **Ways scarcity is enforced:**
 - **Item destruction and erosion** – More environmental hazards that can destroy or degrade items.